WiiDatabase/DRC-Sensorbar/README.md

 ## Installation

 1. Install Aroma
-2. Check the Releases page and download the latest version of this plugin
+2. Check the Releases page and download the [latest non-preview version](https://github.com/WiiDatabase/DRC-Sensorbar/releases/latest) of this plugin
 3. Extract it to "SD://wiiu/environments/aroma/plugins"
 4. Done!